ManuelLerchner/MolSim-WS23-24/sheet04/submission/README.md

 * Link:     <https://github.com/ManuelLerchner/MolSim-WS23-24>
 * Branch:   master
 * Revision: <TODO>
-* Compiler: gcc 13.1.0 (But should work most up to date compilers)
+* Compiler: gcc 13.1.0 (But should work with most up to date compilers)

 ## Report

 ### Task 1: Thermostats

 1. **Global Scaling of the Temperature**
     * Implementing the scaling was trivial.
-And it was the same for gradual and instant scaling.
+And it was the same for gradual and instant scaling, appart from clamping the temperature change to the maximum difference specified in the input file.

 2. **Additional changes to task**
-    * We do not have a uniform system initialized velocity, so our spawners can spawn with different initial temperatures.The current Temperature of the system is calculated every iteration to be able to see e.g. temperature distribution over time.
-We think this is essential for staying true to reality and this will make our simulations be more accurate.
+    * We do not have a uniform globally initialized velocity, so our spawners can spawn groups of particles with different initial temperatures.
-    * We also decided to do so, because the global initial temperature scenario is just a special case.
+    * We also decided to do so, because the global initial temperature seemed like a rather special scenario.
-    * The scaling with a thermostat works identically
+    * It is also possible to specify the initial temperature even if there is already velocity in the system.
+Forbidding that would have required extra code and also artificially limit the users input possibilities which seemed unnecessary to us.

 ### Task 2: Simulation of the Rayleigh-Taylor instability

-1. **periodic boundaries**
+1. **Periodic boundaries**
-    * At first, we had the idea to implement periodic boundaries by connecting cells on opposite sides as neighbours, basically forming a cylinder or torus (donut) shape with the (2D-)domain.
-But this ended up causing more problems and we implemented the boundaries by copying particles in halo cells to the other side.
+    * At first, we had the idea to implement periodic boundaries by connecting cells on opposite sides as neighbours and using a special transformation on the particles coordinates during force calculation.
+This should be equivalent of mapping the particles positions onto the surface of a cylinder or torus (on which opposite sides are adjacent).
+In our opinion this method would be faster, than the one suggested in the introduction of this assignment, since lots of expensive memory allocations and frees for halo particles would be avoided.
+Sadly the math turned out to more elaborate than we thought and the implementation in our codebase seemed to harder than expected.
+Therefore we decided on using the suggested implementation by copying particles in halo cells to the other side.
     * In the process of implementing periodic boundaries, we restructured our boundary implementation in a more elegant way.
-    * We divide a boundaries effects in 2 parts: a possible pre-calculation action (like the teleporting halo cells particles to the other side of the domain for periodic boundaries) and a possible condition (like having particles experience a force in the other direction like with reflective boundaries).
+    * We divide a boundaries effects in 2 parts: a possible pre-calculation action (like the teleportation of halo cells particles to the other side of the domain for periodic boundaries) and the actual boundary condition (like having particles experience a force in the other direction like with reflective boundaries).
 This allowed more structured optimisations.
 2. **Gravity**
     * we now divide forces in simple forces which act globally like gravity in this case and pairwise forces which act between every particle pair.
     * As gravity fell in the simple forces bucket, its calculation was a simple loop.
 3. **Lorentz-Berthelot mixing rule**
-    * The implementation of these adjustments to the LJ-Potential were also trivial to implement.
+    * The implementation of these adjustments to the LJ-Potential were trivial to implement.
+    * The particles now simply hold the additional epsilon and sigma values used in the Lennard-Jones potential.
+Those values are assigned via the particle spawners input values.
+    * The Lennard-Jones potential then calculates the combined Lennard-Jones parameters of both its input particles and uses those values.
 4. **Rayleigh-Taylor instability**
     * We have simulated this and the full rendered video can be seen here: [Github Pages](https://manuellerchner.github.io/MolSim-WS23-24/submissions/#sheet04) under the name FluidMixing.mp4.
     * As expected we could observe the less dense fluid shooting out through small paths created by broken symmetries of the denser fluid on top